hiAndrewQuinn/hugo-plain-theme/README.md

 2. _"Okay, I made a new theme and a brand new page of Markdown in `content/`!!"_
 3. _"Running `hugo server -D` now!!! ...
 Where is it!!!!"_

-For whatever dumb fucking reason, Hugo, despite being an excellent static site generator for literally any other use case, makes it _unreasonably difficult_ to get a **single page of unformatted, uncomplicated, HTML** serving to your `localhost`.
+For whatever reason, Hugo, despite being an excellent static site generator for literally any other use case, makes it _unreasonably difficult_ to get a **single page of unformatted, uncomplicated, HTML** serving to your `localhost`.

 We're going to fix that. **From scratch.**